brettbelcher/Sorter/README.md

 # Sorter
-A consortium of sorting algorithms
+A Consortium of Sorting Algorithms.

+Current Algorithms:
+Bubble Sort